So you’ve already checked out the recommended startup blogs to read and now you’re ready to raise some money for your new venture.

 Reviewing the products/services provided by your competitors can help you establish yourself as an individual and differentiate your idea in the wider marketplace.

-This market research knowledge before your first meeting with a venture capital firm will greatly improve your fundraising strategy.
+Before your first meeting with a venture capital firm, this market research knowledge will greatly improve your fundraising strategy.

 3) Their experience Is Critical

 Many startup fundraising consultants are individuals that had a career in venture capital as a Venture Capitalist.
 They, therefore, have a good knowledge of how investments are made and what aspects of their marketing pitch are usually screened carefully.
 In contrast, these consultants might be former founders who have built and managed thriving businesses and have experience in dealing with investors such as raising funds for an initial start-up.
 These former founders usually have extensive knowledge of the methods for running successful fundraising campaigns.

 Consultants have always occupied a key position within the complex network of investment firms that support growing companies and tech startups in raising capital.
 With the right consultant, you’ll have access to a valuable network that can help you find the ideal investors for your business.
 This network consists of highly experienced professionals and academic experts who can assist you with information about optimizing the business model, presenting your best pitches, and generating the best results.

 5) Validation of ideas

 Ideally, before pitching to investors, it must be an interesting idea and is likely profitable for the investors.
 You should consider multiple aspects when evaluating an investment opportunity that is feasible.

 If this is your first venture you will likely be too attached to the project and will defend it in the most efficient manner.
 It is important to remember that investors will not be looking at it in the same manner.

 A good fundraising consultant will have an extensive network of founders that they’ve worked with in the past.
 They can tap into these experts when conducting market research for your product to see how your product will be received.

 6) Validation of business plan